lindseysim/web-common/README.md

 Returned as object if instantiated via CommonJS or AMD import.
 Otherwise appended to root as common (e.g. window.common).

+**common.getUrlGetVars()** : Find GET parameters in current URL.

 **common.addGrabCursorFunctionality(element)** : Adds grab cursor functionality to draggable element.

 **common.newWindow(e, url, name, width, height, minimal)** : Creates a new, centered window, even accounting for dual screen monitors..
 The event object, if not provided, is grabbed from window.event.
 This is used to screen against middle-mouse clicks and ctrl+left-clicks which should be handled separately to create a new tab.
 If minimal is true, attempts to hide menubar, statusbar, and location -- though many modern browsers may prevent some or all of this.

+**common.createDropdown(element, menu)** : Create a dropdown menu on an element.
+Menu parameter is an array of object literals defining the menu.
+The parameters 'id', 'class', 'style', and 'text', if they exist, are applied.
+For functionality, either add 'href' and optionally 'target' parameters or supply a callback to an 'onClick' parameter.
+To create a submenu, simply add a 'menu' parameter with the same nested structure.

 ### Modal Dialogs ###

+**common.isModalOpen() ** : Check whether modal is open.

 **common.setModal(visible, content, options)** : Creates a new modal dialog (or closes, if visible=false).
 Content is the HTML content of the inner dialog element.
 Options may be provided with: